malcolm-kee/malcolm-kee/apps/v2/src/pages/blog/adding-types-for-npm-packages.md

 ---
 title: 'Adding Types for npm Packages'
-date: '2019-04-01'
-tags: ['typescript']
+pubDate: 1 Apr 2019
-summary: "How to add custom types for npm packages that doesn't have declaration nor DefinitelyTyped support."
+description: "How to add custom types for npm packages that doesn't have declaration nor DefinitelyTyped support."
-published: true
+layout: ~/layouts/BlogPost.astro
 ---

 If you're using Typescript in your project, sooner or later you would encounter a problem: the npm packages that you've installed doesn't have declaration.